randock/metronic-bundle/doc/menus.md

 ```

-The code inside the if will be executed for both menus, so if we add elements, they will be added for both menus.
+The code inside the if will be executed for both menus, so if we add elements, they will be added to both menus.
 ```php
     if (MenuBuilder::TOP_MENU === $typeMenu || MenuBuilder::MAIN_MENU === $typeMenu) {
         //some code